Vatavuk/vgv-exceptions/README.md

     }
 }
 ```

-This code is very procedural and "go-to" like.
+The above code is very procedural and "go-to" like.
-We can switch this procedures with objects.
+We can use objects instead:
 ```java
 public Entity getEntity(String id) throws MyAppException {
     return